armory/documentation/_admin_guides/architecture.md

 ![](http://f.cl.ly/items/3a272r1D3S1j0R2N3H2f/Image%202017-01-26%20at%2011.18.35%20AM.png?v=38d7cea6)

+## Polling and Non-Polling environments

+For certain components you'll only want a single instance running on an ASG on "polling" mode.
+Namely Igor and Echo which need to run on a single instance so that multiple trigger events are not sent to Spinnaker and issuing multiple events for the same build.

 ## Systems Requirements

 Armory Spinnaker runs only on Ubuntu & CentOS and RHEL based machines within AWS.
 It uses AWS resources to run manage and run Armory Spinnaker.